TYPO3/CmsComposerInstallers/README.md

 In this case, the install directory `my_extension` would be used, because the replace section takes precedence.

-If the value is set to `false`, the package name is used as directory name.
 TYPO3 assumes extensions to be present in a directory below `typo3conf/ext`.
-If this value is set to `false`, the extensions need to be copied or linked to this directory manually!
+If this value is set to `true`, the extensions need to be copied or linked to this directory manually!
+When doing so, the extension name must be properly derived from the composer package name or the replaces section in the extension.

-*The default value* is `true`.
+*The default value* is `false`.

 ## Feedback/ Bugreports/ Contribution